cassandra-t-ye/cassandra-t-ye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Cassandra, and I'm currently a senior undergraduate at MIT studying Computer Science and Engineering.
-I've spent the past few semesters at the [Computational Biophotonics Lab](https://yougroup.mit.edu/), which is headed by [Sixian You](https://sixianyou.mit.edu/), working on optimizing computational algorithms for microscopy image reconstruction :test_tube::dna::microscope:
+I've spent the past few semesters at the [Computational Biophotonics Lab](https://yougroup.mit.edu/) headed by [Sixian You](https://sixianyou.mit.edu/), working on optimizing computational algorithms for microscopy image reconstruction :test_tube::dna::microscope:

 My current research interests are in **computational imaging**, **optics**, and **computational photography**.
 If you're interested in collaborating or have any questions about my work at all, please don't hesitate to reach out!